 Research into marketing practices has shown that large companies offering even a low-quality reward earn positive long term benefits in the form of brand loyalty.

 Just think about how much client loyalty you can garner with a well-placed prize.

-For clients that can afford to pay the bills, offer a discounted rate based on a number of referrals.
+Clients who can afford to pay the bills offer a discounted rate based on a number of referrals.